 Although there are no dietary or nutritional cures for infertility, a healthy lifestyle is important.
 Some ovulatory problems may be reversible by changing behavioral patterns.
 Some tips include:

 - Maintain a healthy weight.
 Women who are either over- or underweight are at risk for fertility failure, including a lower chance for achieving success with fertility procedures.

 - Stop smoking.
-Smoking may increase the risk for infertility in both men and women.
+Smoking adversely affects infertility in both men and women.
 Everyone should quit.